-In the Wolfe Road Area, the initial activity will include the removal and disposal of the existing asphalt parking lot overlay.
+In the Wolfe Road Area, the asphalt remains in place and sample locations are visibly marked on the asphalt and will be used to delineate the excavation limits.
+The initial activity will include the removal and disposal of the existing asphalt parking lot overlay.
 The asphalt portion of the cap will be removed and transported off-site for recycling.
 The aggregate base rock will be removed and disposed off-site at a landfill site selected by the Contractor.
 Removal of the cover material may occur in stages, to minimize the potential for erosion, sedimentation, or dust.
 The asphalt cover material will be segregated, and the contaminated soil excavation will commence.
 The soil excavation will be performed, and the exact excavation will be directed by WSP.
 Soil will be placed in stockpiles and managed as described in Section 2.3.
+Excavation and confirmation sampling of areas with known PCBs exceeding 1 mg/kg and the area of boring E5P-N, which could potentially contain PCBs exceeding 1 mg/kg, will occur prior to excavation of surrounding areas.